ivangeorgiew/ropework/README.md

 * `FriendlyError`
   * type: `constructor`
   * definition: Constructor that extends `Error`.
 Use it in functions created with `createData` to signify that the error was thrown intentionally and that the message is user friendly

 * `stringifyAll`
-  * type: `data` -> `stringified and parsed data`
+  * type: `(data, shouldIncludeFuncBody)` -> `stringified and parsed data`
   * definition: Takes any data and tries to stringify and format it
   * `data`: Any data that we parse and stringify
+  * `shouldIncludeFuncBody`: Boolean that determines whether the function body is inluded in the stringified output

 * `createData`
   * type: `(descr, data, onCatch)` || `(data, onCatch)` -> `error handled data`
   * definition: Error handles every type of data that you give it
   * `descr`: String that describes the data which you gave.
 Used for logging.
   * `data`: Any data which we error handle deeply.
 Arrays, functions and their arguments, objects and their methods, etc. Returns the error handled version.
 If object or function - for every method specified we can use `${methodName}Catch` to implement `onCatch`.
+  * `onCatch`: Function which acts as default onCatch for the returned data.
+Accepts arguments `({ descr, err, args })`, where `descr` is same as above, `err` is the error caught Error, `args` are the arguments which were supplied to the tried function.

+* `createPureFunc`
+  * type: `(descr, onTry, onCatch)` || `(onTry, onCatch)` -> `cached error handled function`
+  * definition: Error handles and caches the function that you give it
+  * `descr`: String that describes the data which you gave.
+Used for logging.
+  * `onTry`: Pure function, whose results we cache and still error handle (arguments too).
   * `onCatch`: Function which acts as default onCatch for the returned data.
 Accepts arguments `({ descr, err, args })`, where `descr` is same as above, `err` is the error caught Error, `args` are the arguments which were supplied to the tried function.

 * `getHandledServer`
   * type: `server` -> `handledServer`